mdlincoln/si-scrape/README.md

 }
 ````

-Every SI object comes with a unique ID (e.g. `saam_1978.146.1`) and title (e.g. `Slaughterhouse Ruins at Aledo`).
+Every SI object comes with a unique ID (e.g. `saam_1978.146.1`), title (e.g. `Slaughterhouse Ruins at Aledo`), and image URL (n.b. sometimes this URL will lead to a blank image, however).
 Other elements could potentially have multiple values, and so they are stored as nested arrays in the JSON output, which can easily be parsed by [Ruby's JSON module](http://www.ruby-doc.org/stdlib-2.0/libdoc/json/rdoc/JSON.html) or other library of your choice.

 # To-Do